The answer to the question of how to design a modern kitchen is to consider all the elements of the room along with its overall look.

 Galley layouts for modern kitchens

-Long narrow rooms suit the classic galley kitchen layout – one or two long stretches of units.
+Long narrow rooms suit the classic galley kitchen layout – one or two long stretches of cabinets.
+This is one of the most ergonomic designs and it is popular in modern open plan set ups.

 U-shaped and L-shaped layouts for modern kitchens